Contrast-Security-OSS/join-the-team/challenges.md

 We would like you to pick a minimum of two data sets from [OpenData Baltimore](https://data.baltimorecity.gov/) which can be combined into a single, shareable data set in MySQL.
 The data sets should be selected carefully so that they share a foreign key relationship or two.
 We ask that you design the schema and create automated scripts to easily bring the data into the database.
 This can be done via API calls to OpenData Baltimore, or simply package the data into a file as part of the Github project.

-We are looking for you to design an simple interactive web application that visualizes the data.
+We are looking for you to design a simple interactive web application that visualizes the data.
 We recommend you present the data in a few formats visually via the combination of charts and grid controls.
 The application working with the data set must be capable of the following functional needs:

-* CRUD against the data (Create Read Update Delete): Provide a means for all (4) operations in the User Interface.
+* CRUD against the data (Create, Read, Update and Delete): Provide a means for all (4) operations in the user interface.
-* Include a few complex database queries
+* Include a few complex database queries.
-* Filtering and sorting the data (via a grid control)
+* Filtering and sorting the data (via a grid control).
 * Interactions with the UI visualization should change the data set in the grid control and vice versa.

 From a development perspective, we are looking for:

 * Your code should be DRY, maintainable and readable.
-* Proper Code organization (Please no monolithic files).
+* Proper code organization (please no monolithic files).
 * Organized relational data structure.
 * Include automated tests.
-* 100% automated: Should be simple as a clone and a few commands to run.
+* 100% automated: should be simple as a clone and a few commands to run.

 Make sure to provide an amazing README that tells us how to setup your project.